 - Necessarily correspond with a self-represented party as often as that party may have wanted.

 ICLs are appointed by Legal Aid to a panel and that appointment is routinely reviewed.
 The process is arduous, and requires any Applicant to establish that they have the requisite experience, skill and understanding to undertake this role.
 Kara Best holds a position on the panel at the current time.
-The nature of funding for ICLs necessarily means that remuneration is limited for the experienced solicitors Brisbane undertaking this important role.
-Brisbane Divorce Lawyers at Best Wilson Buckley Family Law, we consider the work of Kara to be important work, and part of our commitment to charitable and pro bono need in our community.
+The nature of funding for ICLs necessarily means that remuneration is limited for the experienced solicitors undertaking this important role.
+At Best Wilson Buckley Family Law, we consider the work of Kara to be important work, and part of our commitment to charitable and pro bono need in our community.